paulnbrd/utile/README.md

 ## Building

-You can build `cli.exe` to use it as a standalone executable.
+You can build `utile.exe` to use it as a standalone executable.
 You can then rename it, and add it to the path to use it in every terminal.

 `py build.py build`